CatalogueOfLife/backend/dao/src/main/resources/life/catalogue/db/dbschema.md

   WHERE origin='RELEASED' AND deleted IS NULL AND NOT private AND source_key=p.key )
-FROM dataset p JOIN dataset r ON r.source_key=p.key WHERE p.origin='MANAGED' AND r.origin='RELEASED' AND r.deleted IS NULL AND NOT r.private ORDER BY p.key, r.created;
+FROM dataset p JOIN dataset r ON r.source_key=p.key WHERE p.origin='PROJECT' AND r.origin='RELEASED' AND r.deleted IS NULL AND NOT r.private ORDER BY p.key, r.created;

 -- copy ids into a faster temp table